INSATunisia/TP-ArchLog/docs/tp1.md

 # Questions
-- Clone this repository https://github.com/liliasfaxi/SOLID locally and go through the examples in the following order:
+Clone this repository https://github.com/INSATunisia/SOLID locally and go through the examples in the following order:

 * SRP (Single Responsibility Principle)
 * OCP (Open-Closed Principle)
 * LSP (Liskov Substituion Principle)
 * ISP (Interface Segregation Principle)
 * DIP (Dependency Inversion Principle)

+In each directory, you will find an example with its refactored solution (called example_refactored) and an exercice.
+You need to appl the given principle to the exercice, model it with UML and explain the reasons of your choice.

+I invite you to discover [PlantUML](https://plantuml.com/fr/) for designing UML diagrams.

+# Deliverables
+You will need to submit the following deliverables in the Classroom space (the work is done by pairs) :

+- A report depicting the design of each example before and after the applied modification, with an explanation of the principle and how did you perform the changes.
+- A link of the github repository showing your work.